AIME Machine Learning Framework Container Management

 Features

-• Setup and run a specific version of Tensorflow, Pytorch or Mxnet with one simple command
+• Effortless framework setup: launch a specific version of PyTorch or TensorFlow with a single command

-• Run different versions of machine learning frameworks and required libraries in parallel
+• Parallel framework support: run multiple versions of machine learning frameworks and their required libraries simultaneously

-• multi session: open and run many shell session on a single container simultaneously
+• Multi-session support: open and run multiple shell sessions within the same container simultaneously

-• Runs with the same performance as a bare metal installation
+• Bare-metal Performance: enjoy the same performance as a direct installation on hardware

-• Repository of all major deep learning framework versions as containers
+• Comprehensive repository: access a vast library of pre-configured containers for all major deep learning framework versions

 So how does it work?

-Read the essential commands to get you through the complete tasks of creating, opening, starting/stopping and deleting your own machine learning containers.
+Explore the essential commands that guide you through every step—creating, opening, starting, stopping, and deleting your own machine learning containers with ease.

 Create a machine learning container

-Example to create a container with the name 'my-container' as Tensorflow 1.15.0 with mounted user home directory as workspace use:
+Example to create a container in script mode using Pytorch 2.4.0 with the name 'my-container' and with mounted user home directory as workspace, /data and /models as data and models directory, use:

 Open a machine learning container